 What beverages are supplied and what can I bring?

-Individual cold bottles of water are supplied for both the Arches Hike and Tour and the Sunset Hummer Safari.
-Guests should bring a personal sport water bottle with a carabiner, to fill with cold water or low-calorie lemonade supplied for the 2-Day Raft and Camp.
-Guests are encouraged to drink plenty of liquids to stay well hydrated, and can fill personal water bottles as desired.
-If additional beverages are desired (soda, beer, other alcoholic beverages), guests may bring up to 6 cans or the equivalent thereof.
+Guests should bring a personal sport water bottle with a carabiner to fill with cold water (supplied for Arches, Hummer, and the Raft and Camp) or low-calorie lemonade (supplied for the 2-Day Raft and Camp only).
+Guests are encouraged to drink plenty of liquids to stay well hydrated.
+If additional beverages are desired (soda, beer, other alcoholic beverages), guests may bring up to 6 cans or the equivalent thereof for the rafting trip.
 Containers should be unbreakable.
 They will be kept cold and accessible on the raft.

 What about dietary restrictions or food allergies?